-Studies suggest that in 2014, more people will be accessing the web through their smart phones and tablets than through their desktops or laptops.
+Studies indicate that more and more people will be accessing the web through their smart phones and tablets than through their desktops or laptops.
 Given this trend, businesses now have to make an important decision to remain competitive: create a separate mobile website or develop a responsive design?

 If you're unfamiliar with the term, responsive website design (RWD) refers to how a site adapts to the width of a device's screen.
 That means that a single site can be viewed on all devices, though the experience will be modified to the user's device whether it's an iPhone, an Android, a tablet, a netbook, or a desktop computer screen.

 Our team at Web Shop Manager believes that adopting a responsive web design for eCommerce is the best way to go, which is why we now offer RWD among our innovative offering of website features and services.
 Below are just 10 reasons why a responsive web design is a great idea:

 As Google goes, so do most other search engines.
 Google currently controls 67% of the search engine market, and they believe that a responsive design is the ideal configuration for mobile device browsing.

 Having a single website for a business rather than separate mobile and non-mobile websites makes sense for Google.
 A single URL for web pages allows Google to efficiently crawl, index, and organize web content for search results.

 2. Sales of Mobile Devices are Rising; PC Sales are Declining

 The reason that more people are accessing the web through mobile devices has a lot to do with current sales trends.
 It's estimated that more than 100 million tablets will be sold this year.
 Similarly, more people are using smart phones today than ever before.
 At the same time, PC sales were projected to be lower than they were in the previous year.

 This trend is likely to continue, and it's important that businesses pay attention to the new way their consumers are accessing the web.